lucasvalenca1/lucasvalenca1/README.md

 ## 🎯 Career Objectives 2025

-🔹 Master cloud-native architectures (AWS/GCP/Azure)
+🔹 Act in a great project!
-🔹 Build full-stack web, app applications, or platforms
+🔹 Build products with teams, app applications, or platforms
 🔹 Contribute to open-source AI/Data Engineering projects

-## 🤝 Let's Collaborate!
+## 🤝 Let's Connect!

-I'm open to exciting projects in **data engineering, AI, and full-stack development**.
-If you're working on something innovative, let's connect!
+I'm interested in product management roles where I can drive strategy, lead technical execution, and make a real impact.
+Reach out if you're building something ambitious.

 📫 **How to Reach Me**
 - **GitHub:** [lucasvalenca1](https://github.com/lucasvalenca1)